-- 2.5.1 Since its opening in 2001, Rooksbury Mill LNR has hosted a variety of community events, from walks and talks to work parties and ecological surveys. - 2.5.2 We work closely with TARCA and there are at least 6 volunteer tasks held at Rooksbury Mill LNR every year. - 2.5.3 During 2021, volunteers have contributed 160.5 hours at Rooksbury Mill LNR.
-Numbers have been significantly reduced due to restrictions on group size and our ability to run volunteer activities during the Covid-19 pandemic. - 2.5.4 Throughout the year the reserve hosts a variety of events for the community - with a strong emphasis on participation and health and wellbeing as well as nature conservation.
-The Events Guide provides a whole host of Activities at Rooksbury Mill LNR and runs from January to December each year (See Appendix III). - 2.5.5 The reserve is an important foraging habitat for bats and regular walks are led around the reserve by the Countryside Officer and Kate Savage from the Hampshire Bat Group.
+- 2.5.1 Since its opening in 2001, Rooksbury Mill LNR has hosted a variety of community events, from walks and talks to work parties and ecological surveys. - 2.5.2 We work closely with TARCA and there are at least 6 volunteer tasks held at Rooksbury Mill LNR every year.
+TARCA is a key player in the successful management of Rooksbury mill conducting a range of tasks whilst engaging with the community in a positive way.
+The twenty regular volunteers get stuck in all year round completing a large quantity of the countryside team's work programme.
+Volunteer opportunities are a great way to get involved within the local community with many mental health benefits - 2.5.3 During 2023, volunteers have contributed 411 hours at Rooksbury Mill LNR. - 2.5.4 Throughout the year the reserve hosts a variety of events for the community - with a strong emphasis on participation and health and wellbeing as well as nature conservation.
+The Events Guide provides a whole host of Activities at Rooksbury Mill LNR and runs from January to December each year (See Appendix III). - 2.5.5 The reserve is an important foraging habitat for bats and regular walks are led around the reserve by the Reserves Officer and Kate Savage from the Hampshire Bat Group.
 Kate Savage along with volunteers from TARCA help to carry out Bat Surveys around Rooksbury Mill LNR.
-These provide an important awareness and education tool where people are able to understand the importance of all aspects of the Reserve.
-Data is also collected using Audio moth recorders at various locations around the site.
-Data is currently under review. - 2.5.6 Butterflies are an excellent indicator of the health of nature reserves since 2002, volunteers have helped collect data on species, diversity and numbers.
-2019 saw seven volunteers carrying out a Butterfly Survey around the site from April to September.
+These provide an important awareness and education tool where people are able to understand the importance of all aspects of the Reserve. - 2.5.6 Butterflies are an excellent indicator of the health of nature reserves since 2002, volunteers have helped collect data on species, diversity and numbers.
+2023 saw three volunteers carrying out a Butterfly Survey around the site from April to September.
 This information is used to flag up any possible adverse management techniques being used on site, and feeds into the Hampshire Butterfly results.
-(See Appendix II - F) - 2.5.7 Local Schools and children's group's (Cub & Scouts) are vitally important to successful site management, therefore every effort is made to involve children in projects and studies.
+(See Appendix II F) - 2.5.7 Local Schools and children's group's (Cub & Scouts) are vitally important to successful site management, therefore every effort is made to involve children in projects and studies.
 Each year all the boroughs primary schools are invited to attend educational visits at Rooksbury Mill LNR.
 The aim of these visits is to teach children about their local environment and the different habitats and the biodiversity at Rooksbury Mill.
 Aimed at Key Stage 1 and 2 the pupils have previously been assisted by Hi-Tech Wild-Trek Trailer for 13 years.
 All schools are encouraged to provide feedback about the visits with questionnaires given to teachers and pupils.
 The results help shape the following years programme.
-Out of the 16 schools that visited our four nature reserves in 2019, Rooksbury Mill LNR was host to five of the schools totalling 308 children.
-School visits have been postponed during 2020 and 2021 due to Covid-19.
-Visits will recommence during the spring / summer 2022.